-SA Objective (28ha erred anet) net) Commentary Time scale Long term Lo Urban of Time escale Long term Rural Transboundary SO19) Minimise waste production and increase recycling rates in Craven. - - - - - - - - - - Preferred Approach The use of the land for employment is likely to result in increased production of waste and therefore waste recovery and recycling.
+SA Objective 32 ha Time erred a net) scale Long term Commentary SO19) Minimise waste production and increase recycling rates in Craven. - - - - The use of the land for employment is likely to result in increased production of waste and therefore waste recovery and recycling.
 Conversely, new development provide the opportunity to mitigate this by incorporating facilities to store waste for recycling.
 Overall a minor negative is given as there is likely to be an increase in waste levels.
-Alternative Approach The alternative approach would see around 15% additional employment land, therefore this would be likely to result in a higher level of waste produced.
-However, overall differences are marginal rather than significant.